Air-to-surface-vessel radar: Mark III

 The Germans spent much of the rest of the year using radar detectors at longer wavelengths in a fruitless attempt to find the new ASV.
 Further confusion was added by a captured Coastal Command pilot, who related that ASV was no longer used for search, but only in the last minutes of the approach.
 Instead, their aircraft were using a receiver tuned to the Metox intermediate frequency that allowed them to detect the submarines at as much as 90 miles.
 This led to an urgent 13 August 1943 message from German Naval High Command ordering that submarines turn off their Metox.
 This incredible deception not only further delayed the German discovery of the true nature of the problem but also allowed Mark II to once again become effective.
+Accepting this as an accurate report, it must rank among the most successful deceptions in military history.
+The amount of Intermediate Frequency signal just before the detector (where it is at its maximum) would be under a watt in power.
+Any such signal, from within an equipment cabinet inside a submarine, could only reach the outer air by conduction back past the converter stage, up the antenna feedline and finally by radiation from the antenna.
+Readers with common levels of theoretical electronics understanding may consider this scenario unlikely.
+The successful deception must be considered a masterstroke of strategic importance.

 The reason for the long delay in discovering Mark III is somewhat surprising given that a magnetron from H2S fell into German hands almost immediately after it was first used in February 1943.
 Sources disagree on the reason; the magnetron was either unknown to the German Navy, or they did not believe it could be used against U-boats.
 It was not until late 1943 that a naval version of the Naxos radar detector arrived, having originally been developed to allow German night fighters to track the RAF's H2S radars.
 Naxos provided very short detection range, about 8 km, too short to be really useful.
 Better detectors arrived very late in the war, but by that time the U-boat force had largely been destroyed.